edemotte/code-challenge/README.md

 (Things I would have done differently with more planning)
 * Written the code to retrieve chart data on the backend
 * Figure out how to handle a bigger data load.

+(Requirements which I was not able to develop)
+* Switch between 1 hour and 1 day time intervals.
+* Allow users to enter new hex messages via the web application form.